Umang080799/ReciPy/README.md

 # RecipePy

-# RecipePy Python-based application to help you decide what to do with the left over groceries in your fridge!
+Python-based application to help you decide what to do with the left over groceries in your fridge!